project2star/purchasedomain/README.md

-# Purchase these premium domain
+# Purchase these premium domain names
 If you are interested in additional premium domain names like this one please check out all of our premium domains on <a href="http://cryptofreedomfactory.com" target="_blank">cryptofreedomfactory.com</a>